PineStreetLabs/nebula/README.md

         repay_asset     Create a repay asset transaction.

     wallet:
         account             Create a new account.
+        multisig_account    Create a new multisig account.
         bank_send           Create a Bank module MsgSend message. new_tx              Combines a slice of messages into a new transaction. sign_tx             Sign a serialized transaction.
-        broadcast_tx  Broadcast a transaction
+        partial_sign_tx     Sign a serialized transaction using a Ledger device. combine_signatures  Combines signatures for a multisignature account and finalizes a transaction. broadcast_tx        Broadcast a transaction

     GLOBAL OPTIONS:
     --rpc value      the host:port endpoint of the Tendermint RPC server (e.g. 127.0.0.1:26657)